WICG/view-transitions/explainer.md

 document.addEventListener("pagehide", (event) => {
   if (!event.transition) return;
   event.transition.setElement(document.documentElement, "root");
-  event.transition.setData(data);
+  event.transition.setData({ … });
 });
 ```

+[Issue](https://github.com/WICG/shared-element-transitions/issues/112): `pagehide` may happen too late.
+We may need something like `beforepagehide`.

 The [`pagehide`](https://developer.mozilla.org/en-US/docs/Web/API/Window/pagehide_event) event is an existing event which fires during the unload of a document.
 The event type is currently [`PageTransitionEvent`](https://html.spec.whatwg.org/multipage/indices.html#events-2:pagetransitionevent).
 This proposal will change that to `PageHideTransitionEvent`, which extends `PageTransitionEvent`, and adds the following:

 - `event.nextURL` - The URL of the next page.
-Is `null` if cross-origin, or if there's no next page for this window.
+Is `null` if cross-origin, or if there's no next page for this window (e.g. when closing the window).
 - `event.transition` - `null` if a transition cannot be performed.
 The following needs to be true for transitions to be performed:
   - The browser supports page transitions.
   - This document is navigating to another (`pagehide` also fires if the iframe/tab is being removed).